stefan-zobel/dedekind-MKL/README.md

 # dedekind-MKL

-Selected BLAS and LAPACK Java bindings for Intel's MKL (Math Kernel Library) on Windows and Linux
+Selected BLAS and LAPACK Java bindings for Intel's oneAPI Math Kernel Library on Windows and Linux

 ### What is included?